krzeminski/angular-e2e-sample/README.md

 ## License

 This project is used for learn purpose and is under MIT License (I know, just protocol) - see the [LICENSE.md](https://github.com/guilhermeps/angular-e2e-sample/blob/master/LICENSE)

+## Contributions

+All contributions are welcome, so, if you want to contribute doing some code review or making this sample greater, let me know.
+As I said, you will be very welcome.
+After the job done, we can take some :beers: